jfitzpatrick99/dicompipeline/README.md

 files corresponding to each row of the "link.csv" file into batches and load each of those batches in parallel.

+I would experiment with two approaches to loading the data: coroutines or separate OS processes.
+I would also look at loading as much data into memory in advance of it being processed.
+Of course loading too much data could lead to the machine using swap which could jeopordize memory needed for the actual work of doing various computations so some tuning would be needed here.
+Currently in my solution before the pipeline can run some work is done to at least find out which files should be part of the dataset.
+This is done for two reasons:

+1. Need to know which files form the dataset so that random samples can be selected.
+2. Some DICOM files have no matching contour files and shifting this work to be done during dataset iteration might incur a significant performance pentalty (or unneeded memory overhead).

+If the complete list of files making up the dataset can fit into memory (or at least not use so much memory there is nothing left for much else), this is the best approach.

 Note about the GIL (Global Interpreter Lock):

 Due to the "GIL" (Global Interpreter Lock) in python the parallelism here may need to be implemented via separate OS processes.
-That said, using separate OS processes may not result in a huge speed-up if the data loading process is IO bound due to a slow disk for example.
+That said, using separate OS processes may not result in a huge speed-up if the data loading process is massively IO bound due to a slow disk for example.
 If separate OS processes were used, this could be implemented using the python "multiprocessing" module.

-## If this pipeline were parallelized, what kinds of error checking and/or safeguards, if any, would you add into the pipeline?
+### If this pipeline were parallelized, what kinds of error checking and/or safeguards, if any, would you add into the pipeline?

 I would add safeguards to make sure that the process (or thread) used to load each chunk of data succeeded, and if a chunk failed I would have a facility in